AF Nikkor 35mm f2 vintage lens review

 Specular highlights can be big and soft or have hard edges and radial gradients.

-Flares and ghosting are very well controlled even when shooting a light directly into the lens.
+Flares and ghosting are very well controlled even when shooting a light

 Overall I like this lens: it is small and versatile, it has good center sharpness and details wide open and the focusing is precise.